ufidon/script/labs/lab01/README.md

 In this lab,  setup two virtual machines and put them in a NAT network of VMWare Workstation Player/VirtualBox:
 Windows server and Ubuntu, both use the latest stable versions.

+In the following cases, you may NOT need to install all VMs:

-*If your host is Windows 10, you may use it in this course instead of the Windows server VM.*
+1. *If your host is Windows 10, you may use it in this course instead of the Windows server VM, so you only need to install a Ubuntu VM*
+2. *If your host is Ubuntu, you only need to install a Windows 10, or 2012, or 2016, or 2019, or 2022 VM*
+3. *If your host is MacOS, you need to install both Ubuntu VM and Windows VM*
+4. *If you have double-boot system of Windows and Ubuntu, you don't need any VMs*

 **2.Steps**

+**Note: no credits for installing VMs, since you have done that many times.**

-1. (40%) Create VMs, NAT network, download and install ISOs and software
+1. Create VMs, NAT network, download and install ISOs and guest tools,
-   1. (20%) Setup Windows server then install guest tools, chrome browser, visual studio code, ConEmu and Powershell
+   1. Setup Windows server then
+      1. (20%, each 5%) install chrome browser, visual studio code, ConEmu and Powershell
-   2. (20%) Setup Ubuntu, open a terminal run the following commands then install guest tools and visual studio code
+   2. Setup Ubuntu,
+      1. (20%, each 5%) open a terminal run the following commands then install guest tools and visual studio code

 ```bash
 # Inside Ubuntu, open a terminal, run the following commands